 Intelligent Transportation Systems (ITS) have long employed computer vision technology to address traffic- related issues.
 Traffic surveillance systems analyze on-road camera footage to identify the causes of road accidents, traffic congestion, rule violations, vehicle counting, and speed monitoring.
-In the past, the use of this technology was hindered by expensive computational requirements and data limitations.
-However, recent advancements in machine learning, deep learning algorithms, the availability of powerful Graphics Processing Units (GPUs), and affordable cameras have significantly improved the efficiency of the entire system.
+In the past, the use of this technology hindered expensive was computational requirements and data limitations.
+However, recent advancements in machine learning, deep learning algorithms, the availability of powerful Graphics Processing Units (GPUs), affordable cameras have significantly improved the efficiency of the entire system.